After a medical evacuation from space, NASA's Crew-11 returns to Earth a month early

 The decision to bring home the crew of NASA astronauts Zena Cardman and Mike Fincke, Japan Aerospace Exploration Agency astronaut Kimiya Yui and Russian cosmonaut Oleg Platonov was made last week.
 NASA announced one of the astronauts had a serious but stable condition that prompted the cancellation of a planned spacewalk last Thursday.
 The decision was made the next day to return the astronaut — along with the rest of the crew — for medical evaluation back on Earth.
 All four had to return because the capsule was their only ride to and from the space station.

 Their mission began on Aug.
-1, 2025 with a launch of a SpaceX Falcon 9 rocket from NASA's Kennedy Space Center in Florida.
-Since then, the crew has spent a total of 167 days in space and 165 days on board the space station, logging 2,672 orbits of the Earth – their journey tallying 70.8 million statute miles.
+1, 2025, with the launch of a SpaceX Falcon 9 rocket from NASA's Kennedy Space Center in Florida.
+Since then, the crew has spent a total of 167 days in space and 165 days onboard the space station, logging 2,672 orbits of the Earth — their journey tallying 70.8 million statute miles.

 Since SpaceX began launching operational missions to the station in 2020, the International Space Station has typically hosted an operational crew of seven.